I have a long history with Drobos now! Here’s the super-short-version. Now, I like Drobo again! They are back on my Nice

 Okay, here’s something you won’t want to hear, especially if you are on a budget.

 You’ll need to really think about buying not one, but TWO of the Drobos.
 Here’s the logic.
-These things have a ton of space – terrabytes and terrabytes.
+These things have a ton of space – terabytes and terabytes.
 Chances are that you’ll start to fill up your backup drive over time, and then, it’s not REALLY a backup anymore, is it?
 We mistakenly call these Drobos a “backup drive” — but that is not accurate if it is actually holding the ONE and ONLY version of a file, right?
 So, you should really buy TWO of them so that you actually have a backup!

 I recommend you bring your second Drobo in once a month and make a new backup, and then take it back off-site.
 This is really the safest and smartest way to backup your data.
-Of course, there is extra expense, but you may just need to get your head around the idea that Your Data Is Worth A Lot of Money.
+Of course, there is an extra expense, but you may just need to get your head around the idea that Your Data Is Worth A Lot of Money.

 The Big Drobo

 The Drobo 5D (one of the many systems I have) is the perfect workhorse for me.
 My current one holds up to 16TB, but this is configurable based upon one kind of drives you put inside.
 And this is one of the cool things about the Drobo.
 It allows you to swap out and replace drives at any time as your needs change.
 Also, sometimes 1/5 drives may fail.
 Your data isn’t gone, because it’s mirrored across the other 4 drives.
 You can then take out the bad drive and put in another good one.
 Simple! (and quite satisfying, frankly!)

 If you fill your Drobo 5D with 4TB drives, here’s how you end up!
 It holds 20 TB, but the only space you can actually use is 14.52 TB.

 The tools have come a long way too!
 It’s kind of cool to play with these and check out the status of all your data.
-Here are some samples below:
+Here is an example: